This article was updated on July 6, 2018.

 Consent will continue to be a requirement for processing personal data under the GDPR, but it sets forth stricter conditions for consent.
 As GDPREU.org notes, these conditions are defined as "any freely given specific, informed and unambiguous indication of his or her wishes by which the data subject, either by a statement or by a clear affirmative action, signifies agreement to personal data relating to them being processed."
 For children under age 16, parents must give consent for processing their children's personal data, although an EU member state may choose to lower that age to 13 at its discretion.

 The EU GDPR has also created two new individual privacy rights — "right of erasure" and "right of portability."
 The right of erasure, an expansion of the "right to be forgotten," gives individuals the ability to have their personal data erased upon request, notes the Information Commissioner's Office (ICO).
 The right of portability gives individuals the ability to access their own data with greater ease, notes ICO.
 Upon request, individuals will be able to transfer their personal data from one provider to another.
 The transfer of such data should promote ease of access among individuals and competition among providers.

 The GDPR continues enforcement through the supervisory authorities and the courts, with penal and administrative sanctions in addition to civil remedies.
 However, the GDPR increases administrative penalties up to a maximum of EUR 20 million or 4 percent of the annual revenue of the organization, depending on the facts and circumstances of the case, according to the International Association of Privacy Professionals.

 Steps to Take Toward Compliance

 Many businesses haven't been subject to the EU data and privacy laws before, and many details as to scope and implementation still aren't clear.
-However, for all businesses operating in Europe, or offering, selling to or monitoring European individuals, here are steps you can take now in anticipation for next year:
+However, for all businesses operating in Europe, or offering, selling to or monitoring European individuals, here are steps you can take:

 - Review the GDPR in-depth with all available guidance